kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/other/Nomachine/README.md

 - We need this feature because we may not always have a screen connected to the Jetson Nano, so using NoMachine allows us to operate it directly from our laptop, which is very convenient.

 - When we replaced the Raspberry Pi with the Jetson Nano ,we still use VNC to connect Jetson Nano.
-However, we found that there were significant latency issues, so ultimately, we chose to use NoMachine to control Jetson Nano and rewrite programs.
+However, we found that there were significant latency issues, so ultimately, we chose to use NoMachine to control Jetson Nano and write programs.

 - NoMachine link: [NoMachine](https://www.nomachine.com/)